Alexandre Saint-Yves d'Alveydre: Final years

-After Saint-Yves's death, portions of the writings he left behind were compiled by a group of his friends and devotees driven by Gérard Encausse alias Papus into a volume entitled l'Archéomètre.
-The title is Saint-Yves's name for a color-coded diagram he developed, showing symbolic correspondences between elements in astrology, music, alphabets, gematria, and other areas.
-This book has been translated into Spanish, and was translated into English for the first time in 2007 (publication pending).
+After Saint-Yves's death, portions of the writings he left behind were compiled by a group of his friends and devotees, driven by Gérard Encausse alias Papus, into a volume entitled l'Archéomètre.
+The title is Saint-Yves's name for a colour-coded diagram he developed, showing symbolic correspondences between elements in astrology, music, alphabets, gematria, and other areas.
+This book has been translated into Spanish and was translated into English for the first time in 2007 (publication pending).

 Influence

-Saint-Yves's main disciple was the prominent occultist Gérard Encausse alias Papus who established a number of societies based on Synarchist ideas.
+Saint-Yves's main disciple was the prominent occultist Gérard Encausse alias Papus who established a number of societies based on synarchist ideas.
 Other notable followers included Victor Blanchard (1878–1953), Nizier Anthelme Philippe, René A. Schwaller de Lubicz, René Guénon and Emile Dantinne.

 Saint-Yves's ideas influenced the turbulent French politics of the early twentieth century where they served as a model for a number of right-wing groups and also in Mexico where synarchist groups have had a major political role.
-Theories concerning Synarchist groups also have become a key element in a number of conspiracy theories.
+Theories concerning synarchist groups also have become a key element in a number of conspiracy theories.

-Saint-Yves on The Great Sphinx of Giza
+Saint-Yves on the Great Sphinx of Giza

 One of Saint-Yves's most influential theories nowadays was a minor feature of his work.
-This is his claim that the Great Sphinx was much older than Egyptologists thought, being created around 12,000 B.C.
+This is his claim that the Great Sphinx was much older than Egyptologists thought, being created around 12,000 BC.
 He believed the Sphinx was created by escapees from the destruction of Atlantis.

 He did not base this claim on any physical evidence.
-Saint-Yves' disciple René A. Schwaller de Lubicz was thus inspired to investigate the age of the Sphinx and as a result inspired an ongoing Great Sphinx controversy over the age of the monument.
+Saint-Yves' disciple René A. Schwaller de Lubicz was thus inspired to investigate the age of the Sphinx and, as a result, inspired an ongoing Great Sphinx controversy over the age of the monument.